andresbrun/TrackerBlocker/README.md

     ```bash
     mise install tuist
     ```
-  - Run `tuist generate` inside Apps folder to create the `.xcodeproj` and `.xcworkspace` files.
+  - Run `tuist generate` inside Apps/iOS folder to create the `.xcodeproj` and `.xcworkspace` files.
   - Open the `.xcworkspace` file and build the project.
 - **Running Without Tuist**
   - Necessary files have been included to allow opening the project without relying on Tuist.
-  - Just open the `.xcworkspace` file and build the project.
+  - Just open the `.xcworkspace` file inside Apps/iOS and build the project.

 ## Build Configurations
 The project includes the following schemes: